On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces: BSPDEs with space-variable coefficients

 \section{BSPDEs with space-variable coefficients}

-In this section, using the conventional combinational techniques of the freezing coefficients method and the parameter continuity argument well developed in the theory of deterministic PDEs, we extend the a priori H\"{o}lder estimates as well as the existence and uniqueness result for the model BSPDE in the preceding section to more general BSPDEs \eqref{linear_bspde}.
+In this section, using the conventional combinational techniques of the freezing coefficients method and the parameter continuation argument well developed in the theory of deterministic PDEs, we extend the a priori H\"{o}lder estimates as well as the existence and uniqueness result for BSPDE of the preceding section to the more general BSPDE (\ref{bspde}).